sweetmantech/eliza/packages/plugin-agentkit/README.md

 ## Network Support

-The plugin currently supports the following networks:
+The plugin supports the following networks:

 -   Base Sepolia (default)
 -   Base Mainnet

-Configure the network using the `networkId` setting in your character configuration.
+Configure the network using the `CDP_AGENT_KIT_NETWORK` environment variable.

 ## Troubleshooting